 A qualifying charitable organization also includes charities that are qualifying foster care charitable organizations.

-A qualifying foster care charitable organization is a qualifying charitable organization that each operating year provides services to at least two hundred foster children in Arizona.
-The charity must spend at least 50% of its budget on services to foster children in this state.
+A qualifying foster care charitable organization is a qualifying charitable organization that each operating year provides services to at least two hundred qualified individuals in Arizona.
+The charity must spend at least 50% of its budget on services to qualified individuals in this state.

-"Foster child" means a child placed in a foster home or child welfare agency.
+"Qualified Individual" means a child placed in a foster home or child welfare agency or a person who is under 21 years of age and who is participating in a transitional independent living program.
 "Foster home" means a home maintained by any individual or individuals having the care or control of minor children, other than those related to each other by blood or marriage, or related to such individuals, or who are legal wards of such individuals.